aldefouw/redcap_cypress/README.md

 1. Add a custom `your_custom_seed_name_here.sql` file into the `/test_db/` folder.

+2. Ensure that your custom SQL file is wrapper in a TRANSACTION and that is specifies the correct database.

+To ensure it is using the correct database, please make sure to include the following line within your transaction code:

+        USE `REDCAP_DB_NAME`;

-2. Reference that file in the beforeEach() block within the `/support/index.js` file.
+3. Reference that file in the beforeEach() block within the `/support/index.js` file.

 For example: